 - Machine learning and artificial intelligence

-Upon acquiring an advanced level of knowledge, students complete an immersion program that allows them to implement their skills in a real-life problem-solving immersion experience.
+Toward the end of the program, students usually complete an immersion program that allows them to implement their skills in a real-life problem-solving experience, using live data on realistic problems reflecting what you will find in the field after graduation.
 This involves interaction with fellow students and faculty members, while company recruiters closely evaluate student performance on theory, implementation, and teamwork.

 Key Competencies and Objectives